Learn about our Senior Programs from Seniors who know in this video:

 - Organizational Skills

-Join our Tuesday and Friday classes where seniors will work together in a group setting to develop skills in the areas of Braille, cooking, cane travel, technology, sewing and crafts.
+Join our Tuesday and Friday classes where seniors work together in a group setting to develop skills in the areas of Braille, cooking, cane travel, technology, sewing and crafts.
 Center classes offer an opportunity to both socialize and learn skills of independence.
 Our Seniors also often organize their own activities outside the Center.

 SENIOR GROUPS: SHARED SUCCESS